-The plugin adds several fields to any video uploaded to the WordPress Media Library.
-Just choose a few options and click "Insert into Post" and you'll get a shortcode in the post editor that will embed a flexible, responsive HTML5 video player with Flash fallback for unsupported browsers, and a preview image.
+This plugin adds several fields to any video uploaded to the WordPress Media Library.
+Just choose a few options, make thumbnails, click "Insert into Post" and you'll get a shortcode in the post editor that will embed a flexible, responsive HTML5 video player with Flash fallback for unsupported browsers.

 You can also use the plugin to create a popup video gallery.
 The shortcode uses options similar to the WordPress image gallery shortcode.
 In its simplest form use the code

 [KGVID gallery="true"] to create a gallery of all videos attached to the post.
-Thumbnail size and video popup size can be set on the plugin settings page or in the shortcode using the options listed below.
+Thumbnail size and video popup size can be set on the plugin settings page or in the shortcode.

 If your video can be played natively in your browser, or if you have FFMPEG or LIBAV installed on your server, you can generate thumbnails from your video.
 Using either the "Generate" or "Randomize" buttons will create an array to choose from.
 The "Generate" button will always generate thumbnails from the same frames of your video, evenly spaced.
 If you don't like them, you can randomize the results with the "Randomize" button.
 If you want to see the first frame of the video, check the "Force 1st Frame Thumbnail" button.
 After creating an array of thumbnails you can save them all using the "Save all thumbnails" button.

-If you know which frame you want to use, click "Choose from video..." to select it from the video.
+If you know which frame you want to use for your thumbnail, click "Choose from video..." to select it from the video.
 This will only work for videos that can be played natively in your browser.
 If you want really fine control you can enter timecode in the "Thumbnail timecode" field.
 Use

 mm:ss format.
-You can use decimals to approximate frames.
+Use decimals to approximate frames.
 For example,

 23.5 will generate a thumbnail halfway between the 23rd and 24th seconds in the video.